advancedroboticsaws/angel/README.md

 		roslaunch angelbot rplidar.lanuch
 		```

-		You will see something like this
+		You will see something like this:

 		```
 		started roslaunch server http://192.168.25.110:60968/